|

 then….
 Originally the plan for today was Dover Kite Festival, but that got

-Ponds for the weekend, but I couldn’t commit to that because I wasn’t able to
+the weekend, but I couldn’t commit to that because I wasn’t able to swap my

-swap my Saturday morning shift until two days ago.
-There were plans to go to
+Saturday morning shift until two days ago.
+There were plans to go to the

 yesterday.
 In the end, together with the Rear Admiral, I spent the afternoon